innerlize/Eliana-Moura/README.md

 ## Introduction

-In this project I have been responsible for the development of a <br> personal page for the registered professional nurse Eliana Moura.a
+In this project I have been responsible for the development of a <br> personal page for the registered professional nurse Eliana Moura.

 <br>